 Figure 5: This CD45 vs Side Scatter dot plot shows events in the CD45+ gate.
 This dot plot permits distinction of several white cell populations typically found in peripheral blood, bone marrow, and lymph node samples, including lymphocytes (Gate Ly, red), monocytes (Gate Mo, green), and granulocytes (Gate Gr, blue).
-The CD45 dim gate covers the area typically occupied by myeloblasts and immature B cells.
+The CD45 dim gate (purple) covers the area typically occupied by myeloblasts and immature B cells.
 Basophils, plasmacytoid dendritic cells, plasma cells and NK cells may also fall in this area.
 By applying different colors to the events comprised by each gate, the various populations may be followed throughout the analysis.
-The progenitor population (purple) is expanded.
+Note the expanded progenitors in the CD45 dim gate (purple).

 Figure 6: This CD16 vs Side Scatter dot plot shows all viable cells.
 CD16 is expressed at its highest level on mature granulocytes and at a variably lower level on metamyelocytes and bands (blue).
 Most NK cells express CD16 (red), as do a subset of activated monocytes (green).
-Progenitors (purple) do not express CD16.
+The expanded progenitors (purple) do not express CD16.

 Figure 7: This CD7 vs Side Scatter dot plot shows all viable cells.
 CD7 is expressed on immature T cells at the earliest stage of T cell development and persists throughout T cell maturation to be variably expressed on mature T cells (red).
-It is also uniformly expressed on NK cells (red), and dimly expressed on a subset of plasmacytoid dendritic cells and a subset of the lineage committed progenitors Progenitors (purple) express bright CD7.
+It is also uniformly expressed on NK cells (red), and dimly expressed on a subset of plasmacytoid dendritic cells and a subset of the lineage committed progenitors.
+The expanded progenitors (purple) express intermediate to bright CD7.